 There is further scope for additional employment within the village because the Brize Meadow development includes 1.5hectares of employment land.
-Approximately 0.5 hectare of this land has been taken up with a '66 Bedroom Extra Care Home' for which Planning Permission has been granted.
+Approximately 0.5 hectare of this land has been taken up with a '66 Bedroom Extra Care Home' which has now been constructed.

 There is also approximately 1.0 hectare of land which has been allocated for retail use.
-A Co-op, three retail shops, and a 'Drive-Through' food outlet, have all received planning permission.
-However, the majority of the vacant land in the Parish, predominately to the north and east, is currently all farmland, but is held by just two landowners.
+A Co-op, three retail shops, and a 'Drive-Through' food outlet, are all now constructed.
+However, the majority of the vacant land in the Parish, predominately to the north, and east, is currently all farmland, but is held by just two landowners.